sabbasani/presto/presto-docs/src/main/sphinx/connector/base-arrow-flight.rst

   Register your connector name by extending the ArrowPlugin class.

 * ``ArrowFlightRequest``
-  The ``getCommand`` method in the ``ArrowFlightRequest`` interface is responsible for serializing a flight request object into a JSON byte array.
+  The ``getCommand`` method in the ``ArrowFlightRequest`` interface is responsible for serializing a flight request object into a byte array.

 Configuration
 -------------